 Earn Your Undergraduate Degree Through an American Studies Major

-The American Studies major program often attracts undergraduate students interested in a career in government, public policy, or community organizing.
-The Marist College American Studies degree program incorporates the study of history, politics, law, literature, philosophy, religion, art, and music.
-American Studies major students can explore interplay of ideas and events, which have shaped America.
+The American Studies major through the Liberal Studies Bachelor’s degree program often attracts undergraduate students interested in a career in government, public policy, or community organizing.
+The Marist College Liberal Studies American Studies B.A. degree program incorporates the study of history, politics, law, literature, philosophy, religion, art, and music.
+American Studies major undergraduate students can explore interplay of ideas and events, which have shaped America.

-American Studies major students graduate from Marist and go on to careers such as lawyers, librarians, writers, archivists, researchers, teachers, politicians and various business related fields.
+American Studies major bachelor’s degree students graduate from Marist College and go on to careers such as lawyers, librarians, writers, archivists, researchers, teachers, politicians and various business related fields.

-Through the Marist College American Studies undergraduate major, students can gain and develop skills such as effective writing, critical analysis, research, interdisciplinary thinking and training, and the desire to achieve a continual life-long education.
+Through the Marist College Liberal Studies degree American Studies undergraduate major, students can gain and develop skills such as effective writing, critical analysis, research, interdisciplinary thinking and training, and the desire to achieve a continual life-long education.